 Tap into their background knowledge, raise their schema and get them imagining!
-Familiarity with the materials will also take the mystique out of them and will reduce the need for redirection and reminders later on when it come times to use them in a science project.
+Familiarity with the materials will also take the mystique out of them and will reduce the need for redirection and reminders later on when it comes times to use them in a science project.

 “These are tools not toys” – my famous last words!
-This will come in handy when you have your students design a structure to reduce the warming effect of the sun on earth’s surface.
+This will come in handy when you have your students design a structure to reduce the warming effect of the sun on the earth’s surface.
 This comes later on in the year in the “Energy” set of K standards.

 MEETING KINDERGARTEN SCIENCE STANDARDS IN FUN WAYS!

-Much of what surrounds your kids everyday is what makes up a good portion of the kindergarten science standards.
+Much of what surrounds your kids every day is what makes up a good portion of the kindergarten science standards.

 PLANTS AND ANIMALS SCIENCE STANDARDS